cmfunderburk/vmt-dev/docs/2_technical_manual.md

 The simulation proceeds in discrete time steps called "ticks."
 Each tick, the engine executes 7 distinct phases in a fixed, deterministic order.
 This strict ordering is crucial for reproducibility and ensures that all agent actions are based on a consistent state of the world.

 1.  **Perception**: Each agent observes its local environment within its `vision_radius`.
 This includes the positions of other agents, their broadcasted trade quotes, and the location of resources.
 To prevent race conditions, this perception is a **frozen snapshot** of the world at the beginning of the tick.

-2.  **Decision**: Based on the perception snapshot, each agent decides on its action for the tick.
-This involves either selecting a trading partner based on the highest potential surplus or choosing a foraging target based on a distance-discounted utility calculation.
-When an agent selects a foraging target, it **claims** that resource to prevent other agents from targeting it (if `enable_resource_claiming=True`).
+2.  **Decision**: Based on the perception snapshot, agents decide on actions and establish trade pairings using a **three-pass algorithm**:
+    *   **Pass 1: Target Selection & Preference Ranking** — Each agent (processed in ID order) evaluates all visible neighbors and builds a ranked preference list.
+Preferences are ranked by **distance-discounted surplus** = `surplus × β^distance`, where β is the discount factor and distance is Manhattan distance.
+Agents skip neighbors in cooldown.
+Already-paired agents validate their pairing and maintain target lock.
+    *   **Pass 2: Mutual Consent Pairing** — Agents who mutually list each other as their top choice are paired via "mutual consent."
+Lower-ID agent executes the pairing to avoid duplication.
+Cooldowns are cleared for both agents.
+    *   **Pass 3: Best-Available Fallback** — Unpaired agents with remaining preferences use **surplus-based greedy matching**: all potential pairings are sorted by descending discounted surplus, and pairs are greedily assigned in order.
+When an agent claims a partner, that partner's target is updated to point back at the claimer (reciprocal commitment).
+    *   **Resource Claiming**: When agents select forage targets, they **claim** the resource to prevent clustering (if `enable_resource_claiming=True`).
+Stale claims are cleared at the start of each tick.
+    *   **Pairing Commitment**: Once paired, both agents commit exclusively to each other.
+They move toward each other and attempt trades until opportunities are exhausted (trade fails) or mode changes.
+Paired agents do not re-evaluate preferences or seek new partners until unpaired.

-3.  **Movement**: Agents move towards their chosen targets (either another agent or a resource cell) according to their `move_budget_per_tick`.
-Movement is deterministic, following specific tie-breaking rules.
+3.  **Movement**: Agents move towards their chosen targets (paired partner, resource, or other position) according to their `move_budget_per_tick`.
+Movement is deterministic, following specific tie-breaking rules (x-axis before y-axis, negative direction on ties, diagonal deadlock resolution by higher ID).

-4.  **Trade**: Agents who are within `interaction_radius` and have mutually agreed to trade execute their exchange.
-The engine uses a sophisticated price search algorithm to find mutually beneficial terms.
-At most **one trade per pair** is executed per tick.
+4.  **Trade**: Only **paired agents** within `interaction_radius` attempt trades.
+The engine uses a sophisticated price search algorithm to find mutually beneficial terms:
+    *   **Generic Matching**: Selects the best exchange pair (A↔B, A↔M, B↔M) based on `exchange_regime` parameter
+    *   **Compensating Block Search**: Scans trade sizes ΔA from 1 to dA_max, testing candidate prices in [seller.ask, buyer.bid]
+    *   **First-Acceptable-Trade Principle**: Accepts the first (ΔA, ΔB, price) tuple that yields strict utility gain (ΔU > 0) for both parties
+    *   **Trade Outcome**: Successful trades maintain pairing (agents attempt another trade next tick); failed trades unpair agents and set mutual cooldown

 5.  **Foraging**: Agents located on a resource cell harvest that resource, increasing their inventory.
 The amount harvested is limited by the `forage_rate`.
+    *   **Paired Agent Skip**: Paired agents skip foraging (exclusive commitment to trading).
-If `enforce_single_harvester=True`, only one agent per resource cell can harvest per tick (determined by lowest `agent.id`).
+    *   **Single-Harvester Enforcement**: If `enforce_single_harvester=True`, only one agent per resource cell can harvest per tick (determined by lowest `agent.id`).

 6.  **Resource Regeneration**: Resource cells that have been harvested regenerate over time.
 A cell must wait `resource_regen_cooldown` ticks before it can begin regenerating at a rate of `resource_growth_rate` per tick.

-7.  **Housekeeping**: The tick concludes with cleanup and maintenance tasks.
-Agents refresh their trade quotes based on their new inventory levels, and the telemetry system logs all data for the tick to the database.
+7.  **Housekeeping**: The tick concludes with cleanup and maintenance tasks:
+    *   **Quote Refresh**: Agents refresh their trade quotes if `inventory_changed` or `lambda_changed` flags are set
+    *   **Pairing Integrity Checks**: Detect and repair asymmetric pairings (defensive validation)
+    *   **Lambda Updates** (Phase 3+, KKT mode): Adaptive marginal utility estimation from neighbor prices
+    *   **Telemetry Logging**: Agent snapshots, resource snapshots, tick states, pairing events, preferences logged to database

 ---